Montecito Braces For More Mudslides As Rain Comes Down

 “The whole thing is surreal.
 This time around it really was an eye opener – you knew you had to listen to the officials.
 If they said get out, get out,” said Alicia Morgan.

-At 10 p.m., Wait reported the 101 Freeway was closed in both directions at Muscle Shoals as rocks were starting to fall on the roadway.
+At 10 p.m., Wait reported the 101 Freeway was closed in both directions at Mussel Shoals as rocks were starting to fall on the roadway.